 In a changing economic environment and society, the qualities required to become a leader are being eroded in favour of new personal skills.
 In companies that are increasingly horizontal and less and less pyramidal, authority and bravery are giving way to a new form of influence: leadership.
 You’ve managed to evolve in your company with brilliance, whether it’s through experience or natural ability.
 You would like to take a new step forward.
-To do so, you need to consolidate your knowledge and challenge your ability to take on management positions.
+To do so, you need to consolidate your knowledge and challenge and learn ways of building leadership skills.

 Why building your leadership skills?